Proposed Changes to Regulation 2

 The Arkansas Pollution Control and Ecology Commission will hold a public hearing at Black Rock, Arkansas, July 20, 1999, to receive comments on proposed changes to Commission Regulation No. 2 (the Arkansas Water Quality Standards) which have been requested by Mac Acquisitions, L.P., doing business as Meridian.
 The hearing will begin at 7:00 p.m. in the Black Rock School Cafetorium, 257 North St. Joseph Avenue.

 The fact that the Commission has agreed to initiate such rulemaking procedures does not constitute an endorsement of the third-party proposal.
-The Commission will decide whether to adopt the proposed changes after the conclusion of the public comment period and after Meridian and the Arkansas Department of Environmental Quality (ADEQ) respond to all public comments submitted.
+The Commission will decide whether to adopt the proposed changes after the conclusion of the public comment period and after Meridian and the Division of Environmental Quality (DEQ) respond to all public comments submitted.

 Oral and written comments on the proposed revisions will be accepted at the hearing, but written comments are preferred in the interests of accuracy.
 In addition, written comments will be accepted if received no later than 4:30 p.m.
 August 3, 1999.
 Written comments should be sent to Doug Szenher, Public Outreach supervisor, Department of Environmental Quality, P.O.
 Box 8913, Little Rock, AR 72219-8913.
 Also, E-mail comments will be considered if submitted by the 4:30 p.m., August 3, 1999, deadline to: firstname.lastname@example.org